 Having this DevOps ecosystem working for you behind the scenes will bring your development to another level while making your engineers strive on what really matters; the business logic around your data.

-Need of expertise on specific tools
+3.3.
+Need of specific expertise

 The orchestration engine on Cloud Composer, a parser for automatic data lineage using Zeta SQL, a DevOps ecosystem (Gitlab, SonarQube, Spinnaker) hosted on Kubernetes, Terraform for IaC and Data Catalog for data Governance are all tools that you will eventually want to use.